What is shoulder separation?

 Your end result may also depend on the severity of your injury.
 Most people will get back all or almost all normal arm and shoulder function, but a slight deformity may remain.
 If you have a mild shoulder separation, you may totally recover within a few weeks.
 More severe injuries may need greater recovery time.

-What are the complications of shoulder separation?
+What are possible complications of shoulder separation?

 A small number of people continue to experience pain in their AC joint for weeks or months after their injury.
 This might be due to abnormal contact between the bones.
 Arthritis can also develop in the joint because of your injury.
 You might eventually need surgery to treat these symptoms.